 - Understanding the food system and its contribution to greenhouse gas emissions.
 Our Cooking up a Storm report was perhaps the first attempt in the UK to provide a description of how the food system contributes to climate changing greenhouse gas emissions, both by life cycle stage (from plough to plate to bin) and by food type.
 It also explored the flip side of the coin: the global impact of a changing climate on how we grow, distribute, produce and consume food.
 The report underlined the need to address the question of what we eat as much as how we produce food, and provided an initial ‘back of the envelope’ estimate of the potential emission reductions achievable, through a combination of production and consumption side changes.
 This report was itself based on comprehensive analyses of GHG emissions from three food commodities produced and consumed in the UK: livestock, fruit and vegetables, alcoholic drinks; and one supply chain process: food refrigeration.

 - The Cooking up a Storm report provided the impetus for a subsequent collaboration between WWF and FCRN, leading to a jointly commissioned report produced by a team at Cranfield University and entitled How low can we go?
-This not only provides a more detailed quantification of the UK’s food food carbon footprint but also takes account of emissions from land use change, finding that the overall figure increases by about 50%.
-It also explores a range of scenarios for achieving a 70% cut in food related greenhouse gas emissions and finds that both technological and behavioural changes are needed.
+This not only provided a more detailed quantification of the UK’s food food carbon footprint but also took account of emissions from land use change, finding that the overall figure increases by about 50%.
+It also explored a range of scenarios for achieving a 70% cut in food related greenhouse gas emissions, concluding that both technological and behavioural changes are needed.

 - Topical issues: a series of discussion papers.
 The FCRN produces discussion papers that summarise the current ‘state of play’ on topical issues.
-Topics covered include soil carbon sequestration the feeding of grains to livestock and the relative impacts of intensively versus extensively reared livestock and the relationship between animal efficiencies and animal welfare.
+Topics covered include soil carbon sequestration the feeding of grains to livestock; the relative impacts of intensively versus extensively reared livestock; and the relationship between animal efficiencies and animal welfare.